masternerdguy/helia/README.md

 2. Replace the files in the `$web` container of the `heliaalphafrontend` storage account with the new files under the `dist` folder - the easiest way is to just use Azure Storage Explorer which takes ~1 minute.

 # Deployment Process (alpha, backend)
 Deploying the backend is less trivial than the frontend.
 Currently, the only way to run go code in an Azure app service is to use a docker container hosted in some kind of docker registry.
 For privacy reasons, the `helia-backend-engine` app service is configured to pull from the `heliaalpharegistry` Azure Container Registry automatically.
 Whenever a new docker image is pushed, a deployment occurs.
-Be aware that this will result in a sudden restart, so it is critical perform a clean shutdown using the `Save and Shutdown` endpoint, allow it to complete, and then stop the app service before the deployment.
+Be aware that this will result in a sudden restart, so it is critical to perform a clean shutdown using the `Save and Shutdown` endpoint, allow it to complete, and then manually stop the app service before the deployment.
 Otherwise, players will lose progress and players don't tend to like that.

+Given the above, performing a backend deployment can be done by

+1. `cd` into the frontend directory - npm is being used as a helper here, at least for now.
+This isn't ideal as you will see.
+2. Run `npm run build-docker:alpha` to build the docker image.
+To reduce image size significantly (large images are unreliable on Azure) some interesting tricks are done before building the container.
+3. Run `cd .. && cd frontend` to get into the restored frontend folder again - one of the interesting tricks done by the build script is deleting that folder and then letting git restore it after the image is built.
+As a result, you lose your path reference.
+3. Run `npm run deploy-docker:alpha` to push the image to Azure.

+Note that you will also need a local docker instance for this to work - otherwise you can't build the image locally for deployment.
+This is very easy to set up using `WSL` and `Docker Desktop` on Windows - WSL works as a dev environment for Helia quite well!

 # Shutting down the server properly (aka not making players very angry)
 A server shutdown can be initiated using the `Save and Shutdown` endpoint (see Useful Links).
 This will save key aspects of the current state of the simulation and shut down the server.
 It is critical to always perform a clean shutdown - whether before a backend deployment or otherwise.
 If a clean shutdown is not performed, players will lose progress.

 Also note that the app service will try to restart automatically a few minutes after the shutdown because it detects an "unhealthy resource" - it is important to monitor the logs table for the `shutdown complete` message and then manually stop the app service.
 Note that helia does take ~10 minutes to boot within this particular Azure app service, and it is completely safe to stop the app service during startup.
 However, if the simulation is allowed to fully start a clean shutdown must be performed again.

+# Daily Downtime
+Helia is intended to be cleanly shut down and restarted once a day.
+If this doesn't happen, some gameplay aspects (such as transient jumphole connections) will become stale and won't be regenerated.
+This is currently manual, but is quite easy because once the clean shutdown completes Azure will see it as an "unhealthy resource" and bring it back online automatically :) I intend to automate this quite soon.

 # Useful links
 * Register: http://localhost:4200/#/auth/signup